For Creators

 Exporting the Pack

 This will delete your ".new" directory and replace it with a zipped up version in the same pack directory so you can send it around easily.
 Zip files can also be loaded the same way as directories, so you don't need to unzip it to use it.
 If you decide you want to edit your pack again, just select your ".zip" pack in the pack selection screen and select "Edit Pack" again.
 This will create another ".new" directory pack and keep your ".zip" as a backup.
-Selecting "Save and Zip" on the ".new" pack will overwrite your existing ".zip" pack.
+Selecting "Export" on the ".new" pack will overwrite your existing ".zip" pack.

 Outro